 MUL461 Motion Graphics

-Lead Faculty: Mr. Brian J Arnold
+Lead Faculty: Mr. Scott Campbell

 A hands-on course in motion graphics for broadcast, video, and film; the course presents the current software tools used to build and deliver motion graphics.
 Apply concepts and techniques of compositing layers of computer-generated imagery and live action video, special effects, camera movements and cinematic points of view, as well as the design of titling and motion imagery.
 Survey works of professional animators, directors, and producers to demonstrate industry-standard techniques.

 - Develop and demonstrate personal vision through the creation of original multimedia content.